 The best way to minimise conflict with neighbours is to tell them what you are doing before you start shooting, and outline the precautions you will be taking.
 Offer to show them the set-up.
 You could even ask them if they would like to have a go.
 I once visited a new neighbour to tell her I would be shooting in my garden and ended up spending the rest of the afternoon toppling targets with her and her grandson.
-Admittedly, not everyone is going to be that reasonable, and you will have to adapt your approach accordingly.

 Range layout and safety

 Ensure that shots are taken in the safest possible direction and avoid setting up anywhere that features an unlocked downrange access point.

 Before you start shooting, make sure that everyone in your home knows that the garden is a no-go area until you have finished.
 Children and dogs need to be kept safely out of the way.
 Most airgun shooters use telescopic sights, which can have a blinkering effect at what is potentially the most dangerous time, so it is vital to eliminate all risk of people or pets straying in front of the gun.

 Make a sign, saying “Shooting in Progress”, and hang it securely on the gate that leads to your garden.
 This serves as a clear warning to anyone, including unexpected visitors, who may otherwise wander on to the range.